Crypto-TII/fhegen/README.md

 the modulus that is left before decrypting.
 The middle moduli are the other moduli in the middle.

-Note that due to some discrepancies with HElib and PALISADE internals, some parameter sets might not work.
-If you encounter such a parameter set, or any other format, please open an issue or send us an email to `johannes.mono (at) rub.de`.
+Note that due to some discrepancies with library internals, some parameter sets might not work as expected.
+If you encounter such a parameter set or have any other questions, open an issue or send an email to `johannes.mono (at) rub.de`.

 ## Cite
 The accompanying paper is available on ePrint.
 For citations, please use the snippet below.

 ```
 @misc{cryptoeprint:2022/706,